USS: What do ‘covenant protection measures’ mean?

 Changes to the lifetime and annual allowances have been confirmed by HM Revenue & Customs.

-Members are restricted in the amount of tax preferential pension benefits that can be build up in a year by the annual allowance (AA).
-The current annual allowance is £40,000 a year but could be less for some members on higher earnings.
+Members are restricted in the amount of tax preferential pension benefits that can be build up in a year by the annual allowance.
+From 6 April 2023 the annual allowance for tax relief on pension savings in a registered pension scheme will increase from £40,000 to £60,000.

 Should your benefits built up over the year exceed this allowance, then you will be re-assessed for income tax (the excess will be added to your taxable pay for the year) unless you have unused allowance from the three prior years.